-Duchamp drew a goatee beard on postcard of the mona lisa and wrote below it LHOOQ which when you speak out the letters in French it sounds like a bit like you are saying Elle a chaud au cul which translates into english as “she is hot in the arse”.
+Duchamp drew a goatee beard on the postcard of the Mona Lisa and wrote below it LHOOQ which when you speak out the letters in French it sounds like a bit like you are saying Elle a chaud au cul which translates into English as “she is hot in the arse”.
 You can see an image of the work from this link.

 Mona Lisa by Jean Michel Basquiat – 1983